 What is a casual relationship?

-A casual relationship is an emotional and physical relationship between two people that may include sex and might not include the commitments of a traditionally committed relationship.
+A casual relationship can be an emotional and sexual relationship between two people but doesn’t include the commitments of traditionally committed romantic relationships.
 This is a good starting point because it’s simple, clear, and allows you to build boundaries that fit your wants and needs into the relationship.
-This is important because every relationship is different, even the casual ones.
+This is important because every relationship is different, even casual ones.

 There is no definition or set of rules that will work for everyone.
-A successful relationship is built on mutually agreed-upon boundaries and expectations.
-Casual relationships are often easier because the relationship isn’t the top priority in the lives of the people involved; it doesn’t require as much time or maintenance as a committed relationship.
+A successful casual relationship is built on mutually agreed-upon boundaries and expectations.
+Casual dating implies the relationship isn’t the top priority in the lives of the people involved; it doesn’t require as much time or maintenance as a committed relationship.

 Why have a casual relationship?

 This is not an exhaustive list.
-There are many other reasons to be in a casual relationship and these reasons do not need to exist independently of one another.
-A person may choose to be in a casual relationship for one or a combination of these reasons.
+There are many other reasons to be in a casual relationship; these reasons do not need to exist independently of one another.
+A person may choose to date casually for one of a combination of these reasons.
 As with any relationship, it’s all about building the relationship that meets your needs.

 If you’ve never been in a casual relationship before, it’s hard to know if it’s the right kind of relationship for you.
 Let’s look at some of the benefits and drawbacks of a casual relationship: